James Burnham: Trotskyism

 In 1933, along with Sidney Hook, Burnham helped to organize the American Workers Party led by the Dutch-born pacifist minister A. J. Muste.
 Burnham supported the 1934 merger with the Communist League of America which formed the US Workers Party.
 In 1935, he allied with the Trotskyist wing of that party and favored fusion with the Socialist Party of America.
 During this period, he became a friend to Leon Trotsky.
 Writing for Partisan Review, Burnham was also an important influence on writers including Dwight Macdonald and Philip Rahv.

-However, Burnham's engagement with Trotskyism was short-lived: from 1937 a number of disagreements came to the fore.
+Burnham's engagement with Trotskyism was short-lived, and from 1937 a number of disagreements came to the fore.
 In 1937, the Trotskyists were expelled from the Socialist Party, an action which led to the formation of the Socialist Workers Party (SWP) at the end of the year.
 Inside the SWP, Burnham allied with Max Shachtman in a faction fight over the position of the SWP's majority faction, led by James P. Cannon and backed by Leon Trotsky, defending the Soviet Union as a degenerated workers state against the incursions of imperialism.
 Shachtman and Burnham, especially after witnessing the Nazi–Soviet pact of 1939 and the invasions of Poland, Latvia, Lithuania, and Estonia by Joseph Stalin's regime, as well as the Soviet invasion of Finland in November 1939, came to contend that the USSR was a new form of imperialistic class society and was thus not worthy of even critical support from the socialist movement.

-In February 1940 he wrote Science and Style: A Reply to Comrade Trotsky, in which he broke with dialectical materialism.
+In February 1940, Burnham wrote Science and Style: A Reply to Comrade Trotsky, in which he broke with dialectical materialism.
 In this text he responds to Trotsky's request to draw his attention to "those works which should supplant the system of dialectic materialism for the proletariat" by referring to Principia Mathematica by Russell and Whitehead and "the scientists, mathematicians and logicians now cooperating in the new Encyclopedia of Unified Science".